mottbott/docker-k8s-training/notes.md

 * Windows Terminal (optional, but very nice)

 ## Confiugration & Accounts
-* Enable WSL integration for the installed distribution
+* Enable WSL integration for Docker Desktop
 * Enable local Kubernetes in Docker Desktop
 * Login for Docker Hub, if you plan on doing the training in the Zühlke offices (due to IP based pull limits)
 * Enable nested virtualization, if running in VM